oslabs-beta/synapse/README.md

   @field(new Text(), PRV) password;
   ```

 In some cases, if more complex behavior is required, it will be necessary to override the ```render``` method from the Resource prototype.
-See the documentation for more details.
+See the [Resource](https://synapsejs.org/docs/classes/index.resource.html#render) API documentation for more details.

 ##### Middleware

 In most cases, we will also want to add some type of authorization layer to our APIs.
 This can be accomplished using middlware functions.
 Consider the following hypothetical Session class.
 For the purpose of this example, sessions will contain just two properties: a client id and a user id, and will be stored in memory.
 It will also expose two endpoints: ```POST /session``` creates a session from a username, password, and client id, while ```GET /session/me``` returns information about the currently authenticated user, given a client id.

-_NOTE: While middleware functions in Express are used to improve code reusability and modularization, that is not their purpose in synapse.
+_NOTE: While middleware functions in Express are used to improve code reusability and modularization, that is not their purpose in Synapse.
 Synapse relies on an object-oriented approach to code reuse, as shown in the below example, where the Session class reuses functionality of the User class by invoking one of its methods._

 ```javascript
 import { Resource, State, fields, decorators } from '@synapsejs/synapse';